Dome: 19th-century and later domes

-The historicism of the 19th century led to many domes being re-translations of the great domes of the past, rather than further stylistic developments, especially in sacred architecture.
+The historicism of the 19th century led to many domes being re-translations of the great domes of the past, rather than further stylistic developments, especially in religious architecture.
 New production techniques allowed for cast iron and wrought iron to be produced both in larger quantities and at relatively low prices during the Industrial Revolution.
-Russia, which had large supplies of iron, has some of the earliest examples of iron's architectural use.
-Excluding those that simply imitated multi-shell masonry, metal framed domes such as the elliptical dome of Royal Albert Hall in London (57 to 67 meters in diameter) and the circular dome of the Halle au Blé in Paris may represent the century's chief development of the simple domed form.
+Russia, which had large supplies of iron, has some of the earliest examples of the architectural use of iron.
+Excluding those that simply imitated multi-shell masonry, metal-framed domes such as the elliptical dome of the Royal Albert Hall in London (57 to 67 meters in diameter) and the circular dome of the Halle au Blé in Paris may represent the century's chief development of the simple domed form.
 Cast-iron domes were particularly popular in France.